 Stop at Ananuri fortress overlooking Zhinvali reservoir

-Visit the beautiful Trinity monastery with views of beautiful Mount Kazbegi (5,035m)
+Walk around the beautiful Trinity monastery with views of Mount Kazbegi (5035m)

-Zugdidi → Abkhazia border crossing.
-This is a very tense border, where very few tourists cross, and is one of the most heavily militarized places in Europe.
+We’ll arrive at the border crossing.
+This is a very tense border, where very few tourists cross, and is one of the most heavily militarised places in Europe.

 Transfer to Sukhum, the capital of the breakaway republic, and until recently war-torn city.

-Visit beautiful New Athos monastery built in the 1880s by Tsar Alexander III of Russia
+After breakfast we drive to New Athos.
+The beautiful New Athos monastery was built in the 1880s by Tsar Alexander III of Russia

-Visit to the wonderfully quaint and beautiful Psyrtskha Train Station and a small Soviet hydro electric station hidden in the cliffs.
+Visit the wonderfully quaint and beautiful Psyrtskha Train Station and a small Soviet hydroelectric station hidden in the cliffs.

 We jump on the New Athos cave metro to visit one of the largest and most spectacular caves in the world!

-Continue to an amazing lake Ritsa with stops in Iupshara canyon bound by massive limestone cliffs
+Continue to the amazing Lake Ritsa with stops in Lupshara canyon bound by massive limestone cliffs

-See beautiful Lake Ritsa, home of one of Stalin’s favorite dachas
+See beautiful Lake Ritsa, home of one of Stalin’s favourite dachas

-Late lunch in a traditional Abkhaz house restaurants for a choice of fresh lake trout, smoked meet and cheese
+Late lunch in a traditional Abkhaz house with a choice of fresh lake trout, smoked meat and cheese

 Overnight in Sukhum.

-Visit the burned out Abkhaz parliament for some urban exploration.
+Our first stop is the burned out Abkhaz parliament for some urban exploration from another level.

-Hit the beach before a night out in Sukhum, coupled with traditional food and drinks on the promenade.
+Hit the beach before dinner in Sukhum, coupled with traditional food and drinks on the promenade.

 Stop to see the “flaming” spring

-Cross into Georgia proper and board an overnight train to Tbilisi.
+We then cross into Georgia proper and get to Zugdidi where we board the overnight train to Tbilisi.